Apply for a grant

 Patient involvement

 Applicants are strongly encouraged to actively involve patient representatives from the outset to help shape and deliver their research project from early design through to the dissemination of results.
 The involvement of people affected by bowel cancer can lead to better quality and therefore, more fundable, applications.
-If you'd like us to connect you with a patient representative, please complete this request form.
+If you'd like us to connect you with a patient representative, learn more about our Research Network and complete a form here.

 Contact Us